ohno-cloud/rules_helm/README.md

 # `helm_rules`

+This set of rules are made with using `rules_jsonnet` in mind.

+Mostly so jsonnet can be used to make modications to a templated helm chart.

+Deploying helm charts to repositories or to a kubernetes cluster is not the goal of these rules.

 ## Rules

  * `helm_chart` - Basic wrapper around files to become a "Helm Chart"
  * `helm_repo_chart` - Pulls a chart from a repository & validates it with sha256
  * `helm_template` - Templates the chart with a given set of `values.yaml`

+## Todo

+ - [x] Toolchains
+    - [ ] Even more of them (arm, Windows, etc.)
+    - [ ] Generate the version matrix from Helm's release page
+ - [x] Pull external helm charts
+     - [ ] Using a repositorie's `index.yaml`
+ - [ ] Docs
+ - [ ] Tests
+ - [ ] Working examples
+ - [ ] Clean up code

 ## Examples